 Flushes are usually button flush type, although flush handles can be used when the toilet cistern is concealed behind a unit rather than a solid wall.

-Back to wall toilets have become a popular choice in home but it’s worth bearing in mind that repairs can take longer than a standard close coupled toilet simply because access to the cistern usually involves extra time due to the fact that it’s harder to reach.
+Back to wall toilets have become a popular choice in the home but it’s worth bearing in mind that repairs can take longer than a standard close-coupled toilet simply because access to the cistern usually involves extra time due to the fact that it’s harder to reach.

 Wall hung toilets